vs alternatives¶

 RoleBindingfrom aServiceAccountannotation, derive aNetworkPolicyfrom aNamespacelabel, materialize aJobperConfigMapcreate.projectiononly mirrors Kind-to-same-Kind; it doesn't transform or derive.
 Kyverno'sgenerateplus a context block does this in one rule. -

-XValidationrule that requires apiserver ≥ 1.32 to evaluateoptionalfields correctly.
-The reconciler enforces the same invariant as defense-in-depth, so older clusters work — but the better admission UX (earlykubectl applyrejection instead of a runtime status flip) needs the version floor.
+ClusterProjectionuses CELXValidationrules that require apiserver ≥ 1.32 to evaluateoptionalfields correctly (theClusterProjection.destinationmutex rules).
+The reconciler enforces the same invariants as defense-in-depth, so older clusters work — but the better admission UX (earlykubectl applyrejection instead of a runtime status flip) needs the version floor.
 Reflector and Kyverno don't have this constraint. -

 You're allergic to a per-resource CR per mirror.